 2. Reduce the rush

-Allowing around half an hour for the family meal gives your children plenty of time to eat.
+If you allow around half an hour for family meals, it gives your children plenty of time to eat.
 They’ll have the chance to try new foods and develop good eating habits.
 This also gives you time to relax, chat and enjoy your family.

 3. Get everyone involved